Mauriciog87/Mauriciog87/README.md

 I only write C# code, but I really like TS.
 I am trying to get into Python and ML, but I still have a long way to go. <br>
 In the past, I worked in banks and stock brokers. <br>
 <br>
-For now, I am only maintaining this repository:  [MyBoilerPlate](https://github.com/Mauriciog87/MyApiBoilerPlate)
+For now, I am only maintaining this repository:  <a href="https://github.com/Mauriciog87/MyApiBoilerPlate">MyBoilerPlate</a>
 </p>

 ###